-That Time Bruce Springsteen Went Solo, Again, With ‘Devils and Dust’
+When Bruce Springsteen Went Solo Again With ‘Devils and Dust’

 After reuniting the E Street Band for a couple of world tours and The Rising, Bruce Springsteen went at it alone again for most of his next album.
 The result, Devils & Dust, came out on April 26, 2005.

 It’s easy to look at Devils & Dust as a sort of sequel to The Ghost of Tom Joad, which had been released 10 years earlier.
 Many of its songs stem from sessions that Springsteen held in 1997-98, with producer Brendan O’Brien brought in in 2004 to help build upon those recordings.
 “I said, ‘You can do it one of two ways,’” O’Brien told Peter Ames Carlin in Bruce. “‘Either just like this, as per Nebraska, which not a lot of people would connect to, or else another way.”

 Springsteen played most of the instruments himself, with Steve Jordan playing drums and strings, horns and pedal steel performed by session pros.
 Danny Federici, Patti Scialfa and Soozie Tyrell are the only E Street Band members who appear.
 The result is arguably the best-produced of the four Springsteen records O’Brien worked on between 2002 and 2009.
 Even on the more heavily arranged songs, there’s more room for the songs to breathe than within the compressed clutter of The Rising, Magic and Working on a Dream.